ktafakkori/feloopy/documentation/Syntax.md

         * Optional.

-* **Solve definition**
+## **Solve definition**

     * `model_object.sol(directions=None, solver_name=None, solver_options=dict(), objective_id=0, email=None, time_limit=28800, cpu_threads=None, absolute_gap=None, relative_gap=None, log=False)`

-    * Used to find the best possible/optimal solution, region, or policy, for a target, representor or a learner `model_object`.
+    * Used to find the best possible/optimal solution, region, or policy, for a target, representor, or learner `model_object`.
         * Arguments:
             * _directions_
                 * What is the direction of the optimization?
                 * Answer= An optinal list containing the string `'max'`, or `'min'`.
 Example: `['max']` or `['min']`.
                 * Required.
             * _solver_name_
                 * What is the name of the desired solver?
-Please note that this should match the used interface defined as the environment.
+Please note that this should match the interface defined for the environment.
                 * Answer= A predefined string.
 Examples: `cplex` or `highs` (for exact optimization), `GA`, `DE`, `BaseGA`, or `OriginalSSpiderA` (for heuristic optimization).
                 * Required.
             * _solver_options_